 View this post on Instagram

 The Oasis Brunch is a Mediterranean-inspired unlimited brunch service offered weekly on Sundays.
 Guests will indulge in a rotating variety of coastal cuisine, including an expansive raw bar and chef-manned porchetta carving station, as well as an array of featured hot dishes.
-That includes piri piri fried chicken, babka French toast, harissa shakshuka, seafood paella, and more.
+Brunch lovers can also look forward to enjoying the Brioche French Toast station and indulge in an array of freshly baked pastries and breads.

 Where: Toronto Beach Club, 1681 Lake Shore Blvd East